andcoz/format-clock/README.md

 ====================

-Gnome-Shell extension that allows to adjust clock format on the gnome-shell panel, date fomat in calendar menu and date format on the lock screen.
+Gnome-Shell extension that allows to adjust clock format on the gnome-shell panel, date format in calendar menu and date format on the lock screen.

 This extension is based on
 [Change clock format] (https://extensions.gnome.org/extension/617/fixclock/)